 Business grants for black owned business and people of colour business 2025 - Canada

 Starting, running, and scaling a business doesn't just require an idea or a solid strategy but also access to capital—a hurdle many find overwhelming.

 In general, over 20% of business owners and entrepreneurs reported difficulty in securing funding for their businesses.
+When it comes to Black entrepreneurs and Black-led business organizations, according to a QuickBooks survey, 55% were denied a bank loan at least once when they started their businesses.
 Also, 35% of Black business owners have reported that they need $10,000 to start a business, and over 44% of Black business owners weren't able to pay themselves.
 So, in this article, we are going to give you the list of grants for Black Canadian business owners and also loans that give priority to Black-owned businesses.
 However, the main priority of this article is grants that can help Black entrepreneurs without the fear of paying back.
 Let's dive into the grant programs that are accepting applications.

 Black Business Consultancy Advisor Grant (CAS) Program - Atlantic Canada